-If you were contacted by an unknown investor (VC, business angel or any other type of investor), first try to check any available information on the internet.
-If there is nothing informative, don’t hesitate to ask what businesses they have invested before and don’t be afraid of asking for referrals, i.e. contact details of other founders he has invested in.
-Sane investor, who is interested in your company will never hide this information and will be able to give you the information, including the names and contacts.
+If you were contacted by an unknown investor (VC, business angel, or any other type of investor), first try to check any available information on the internet.
+If there is nothing informative, don’t hesitate to ask what businesses they have invested in before, and don’t be afraid of asking for referrals, i.e. contact details of other founders he has invested in.
+A sane investor, who is interested in your company will never hide this information and will be able to give you the information, including the names and contacts.

 Tip 3 – Double check the information from the internet

 Don’t rely only on the information from the website or the LinkedIn profile (yes, linkedin doesn’t have any kyc or verification procedures and it is easy to create and promote a fake linkedin profile).
 So if you have an investor’s Linkedin profile, check your mutual connections and if you have any, don’t hesitate to ask other people about this person and if they really know him/her.

 On the websites of the reliable investment company you should see the address, phone number and information about the team with the links of their social media profiles or email addresses, as well as the information about investment focus, criteria and application form.
 Most of active investment firms also have corporate accounts or company pages in social media, where you can see the latest news and updates.
 If something is missing, pay more attention to the details and try to check the address or company name in the trade registry, etc.